 Sacral Area Biofeedback

-Sacral area biofeedback and stimulation are therapeutic approaches used in the treatment of urinary incontinence, particularly for certain types of incontinence like overactive bladder (urge incontinence) and some cases of mixed incontinence.
+This area biofeedback and stimulation are therapeutic approaches used in the treatment of urinary incontinence, particularly for certain types of incontinence, such as overactive bladder (urge incontinence) and some cases of mixed incontinence.

-Sacral area biofeedback involves the use of sensors or electrodes placed on or near the sacral area, which is the region at the base of the spine near the tailbone.
+Sacral area biofeedback involves using sensors or electrodes placed on or near the sacral area, which is the region at the base of the spine near the tailbone.
 These sensors detect electrical or muscular activity in the pelvic floor and bladder muscles.
 Here’s an overview of these techniques:

-• Mechanism: During biofeedback sessions, the sensors provide real-time information on the activity of the pelvic floor muscles and the bladder.
-Patients can see this feedback on a monitor, allowing them to gain awareness of muscle contractions and bladder function.
+• Mechanism: During biofeedback sessions, the sensors provide real-time information on the pelvic floor muscles and bladder activity.
+Patients can see this feedback on a monitor, making them aware of muscle contractions and bladder function.

 • Benefits: Sacral area biofeedback helps individuals learn to control pelvic floor muscles more effectively, improve coordination, and increase the ability to suppress unwanted contractions.
 It can also enhance the relaxation of the bladder muscles when needed.